jmyers7/book/_sources/chapters/12-models.md

 then we mean that $\bX$ is observed while $\by$ is hidden.

-It is important to note that for the simple types of models we consider in this chapter, the datasets consist of observations across _all_ observed nodes in the model.
+It is important to note that for the simple types of models we consider in this chapter, the datasets consist of observations drawn from the joint distribution across _all_ observed nodes in the model.
 For example, let's suppose that we have a graphical structure of the form

 ```{image} ../img/unplated.svg
 :width: 40%